 Upside-down goggles challenge you to draw umop-episdn (that’s ‘upside-down’ typed upside down).

-Red Queen
+The Red Queen and TIME

 We have an excellent internal clock, but we seldom use it.
 Time perception is dodgy